edgedb/edgedb/docs/clients/js/reference.rst

         microseconds: number = 0, \
         nanoseconds: number = 0)

-    A JavaScript representation of an EdgeDB ``duration`` value.
+    A JavaScript representation of a Gel ``duration`` value.
 This class attempts to conform to the `TC39 Temporal Proposal`_ ``Duration`` type as closely as possible.